Revenue Streams Definition

-Depending on nature, such revenues can be recurring or non-recurring –
+Depending on nature, such revenue streams in business model can be recurring or non-recurring –

 #1 – Recurring Revenue